-What do doves eat and what to feed them, what is the best food for doves?
+What do doves eat and what to feed them, BEST DOVE FOOD

-Doves are little slimmer than pigeons and are about 12 inches in length.
-Mourning Doves are different color to, and have a soft gray-brown slimmer body and a gray patch on the bird head.
+Wild Doves are little slimmer than pigeons and are about 12 inches in length.
+Mourning Doves are different color, have a soft gray-brown slimmer body and a gray patch on the bird head.

 Black dots are found on their wings and a single black spot can be seen behind and below the eyes of these birds.

 When perching you'll see a long tapered tail showing.
 In flight dove tail has a white-edged shape and color.